bsctl/nodejs-web-app/README.md

 # A simple web server
 A simple web server in nodejs.
-It is intended for demo only.
+It is intended for demo only, no production.

 ## Local deployment
 On CentOS linux, install latest Nodejs package.